epam/fonda/doc/SCImmuneProfileCellRangerFastqWorkflow.md

 ./gradlew build zip
 ```

-Please make sure `src` folder and `.jar` file are put in the same parental directory for proper usages.
+If the `src_scripts` option in global config is not set, please make sure `src` folder and `.jar` file are put in the same parental directory for proper usages.
 Fonda needs to call some external scripts from the `src` folder (`python` and `R` subfolders) in some pipeline usages.

 ### Workflow launching